szaghi/FoBiS/README.md

 FoBiS.py clean -f /other_path/fobos.other_name
 ```
 Using this feature it is simple to perform context-specific buildings accordingly to different goals, e.g. it is convenient to have concurrently more _fobos_ files, one for debug building, one for release building, one for AIX architecture, one for MPI building and so on.
-Nevertheless, many programmers prefer to have only one "makefile" into which different building profiles are defined (they being selected by means of defined switch).
+Nevertheless, many programmers prefer to have only one "makefile" into which different building profiles are defined (they being selected by means of defined switches).
 For this reason two different kind of fobos file can be defined accordingly to the user _modus operandi_:
 + a fobos file with only one default building _profile_;
 + a fobos file with many different building _profiles_.

 In the following the two kind of fobos files are described.

-## single-building-profile fobos file
+### single-building-profile fobos file
 This kind of fobos file _should_ have only one building profile defined by the section _[default]_, e.g.
 ```ini
 [default]